d2l-ai/d2l-en/chapter_convolutional-modern/nin.md

 corresponding to the batch, channel, height, and width.
 Also recall that the inputs and outputs of fully-connected layers are typically two-dimensional arrays corresponding to the batch, and features.
-The idea of behind NiN is to apply a fully-connected layer at each pixel location (for each height and  width).
+The idea behind NiN is to apply a fully-connected layer at each pixel location (for each height and  width).
 If we tie the weights across each spatial location, we could think of this as a $1\times 1$ convolutional layer